 A Good Candidate for forehead contouring

-- You are a healthy and realistic expectation
+- You are healthy and have realistic expectations.

-- You know the risk of the procedure that you are considering
+- You know the risks of the procedure that you are considering.

 Preparation for the forehead contouring

-- Consult with the plastic surgeon who has highly skilled and experienced for adjusting facial structure that is high risk and complication.
-You will discuss your surgical goals, medical condition, and treatments
+- Consult with the plastic surgeon who is highly skilled and experienced in adjusting facial structure.
+You will discuss your surgical goals, any medical conditions and current treatments.

-- Healthy status and psychological examination, including blood test, chest X-ray, electrolytes level, HIV
+- Health status and psychological examination including blood test, chest X-ray, electrolytes level, HIV.

-- Avoid taking aspirin, anti-inflammatory drugs, and herbal supplements as they can increase bleeding and bruising at least two weeks
+- Avoid taking aspirin, anti-inflammatory drugs, and herbal supplements as they can increase bleeding and bruising.

 Procedures for forehead contouring